idem2103/idem2103.github.io/index.md

 ## The Course

-In this technological and methodological elective, you will gather tools and acquire knowledge to critically evaluate (interactive and intelligent) technological prototypes and set the stage for the next iteration of the design phase by eliciting actionable design guidelines based on comprehensive empirical analysis.
+In this elective, you will gather tools and acquire knowledge to critically evaluate (*interactive* and *intelligent*) technological prototypes and set the stage for the next iteration of the design phase by eliciting actionable design guidelines based on comprehensive empirical analysis.

-The technological component of this course is demonstrated by the strong focus on the improvement of IPSS (intelligent products, services, and systems) such as, conversational assistants, wearables, etc.
+The technological component of this course is demonstrated by the strong focus on the improvement of **IPSS** (intelligent products, services, and systems) such as, conversational assistants, wearables, etc.

 Instead of examining the complete design cycle, you and your peers will focus solely on the quantitative assessment of IPSS and examine their cognitive, perceptual, and experiential effects.
 To this end, you will learn and add skills to your methodological toolkit, which will enable you to: